ricknout/compose-sensors/README.md

 }
 ```

-The library is available via `mavenCentral`.
+The library is available via `mavenCentral()`.
+Versions can be found on the [releases page](https://github.com/ricknout/compose-sensors/releases).

 ### Core APIs